-I tried them several times and couldn’t stand them, I hated not setting the hook and didn’t catch many fish with them.
+I tried them several times and couldn’t stand them, I hated not setting the hook and didn’t catch much fish with them.
 In fact, I had a hard time catching fish with them.

 This was all due to the hook style I was using and not having a good understanding of how to fish with these hooks or choose the right size.

-The “new breed” of circle hooks allow you to set the hook using a modified hook set or they can be fished like a traditional circle hook where you simply allow the hooks to set themselves.
+The “new breed” of circle hook allows you to set the hook using a modified hook set or they can be fished like a traditional circle hook where you simply allow the hooks to set themselves.

 Whether you let the hook do the work for you or prefer to set the hook, it’s hard to argue the effectiveness of the circle hook for catfish.